HighDynamics/HighDynamics.github.io/README.md

 I started coding in 2019 and have taken great joy in putting pieces together and seeing them work.
 I'm currently enrolled in a coding bootcamp with Kansas University where I am learning to leverage the MERN stack.

 Thanks for taking the time to take a look at my work!

+This website was built with a mobile-first design in React.